-At the end of your journey, an unexpected event means you can't return to Australia until two days after you were supposed to arrive.
+At the end of your journey, an unexpected event means you can't return home until two days after you were supposed to arrive.
 Your airline changes your flight for free.
-However, you need to find new accommodation in your current destination, which costs \$600, and pay an extra \$50 for 2 days' airport parking for your vehicle.
+However, you need to find new accommodation in your current destination, which costs \$600, and pay an extra \$50 for two days' airport parking for your vehicle.